 Prerequisites for taking the exam: attendance of at least one Estill Level 1 course (3 days) and a Level 2 course (2 days).
 However, exam preparation can begin even before attending the course.

 Who prepares: any Estill teacher, both EMT and EMCI.
-Preparation can take place either in person or online, but Level 1 and 2 courses must be attended in person.
+Preparation can take place either in person or online.

 Examiner: any EMCI.